 The band shared their latest EP, Year of the Snake earlier this year, and they’ve been following it up with a series of singles, including their most recent effort, “Drain.”

-“Someone2Me” is another taste of the band’s layered and evocative style, with the pair locked in a haze of reverb-laden guitars, dream-like harmonies, and scuzzy layers of distortion.
 The pair painstakingly evokes the heyday of ‘90s shoegaze acts, blurring together shades of light silken melodies and dark crushing layers of noise.
 It’s an evergreen combination, one that continually pays off for the band, especially when married with their more reflective core.

-The band explains of the track, “As women, we’re often taught to put up with toxic behaviour and just brush it off or ignore it.
+“As women, we’re often taught to put up with toxic behaviour and just brush it off or ignore it.
 But I reached a point where I got sick of ignoring it.
 Harassment is never okay, and it shouldnt have to reach a point where there are threats of violence to be taken seriously.

 This song isn’t just about our experiences.
 It’s about the countless women that have to deal with harassment and abuse from men who adopt incel ideologies as coping mechanisms for their anger and frustration.